 Congratulations to Irfan Javed and Caleb Wellbourn Jones, this year’s winners of AARMS Graduate Scholarships!
 Irfan Javed is a PhD student at the University of New Brunswick, supervised by Viqar Husain.
 Irfan Javed joined the quantum gravity group at UNB

 Congratulations to Dr. Abdalaziz Hamdan Dr. Hamdan received his PhD from Memorial University in August, 2022, under the supervision of Dr. Scott MacLachlan, for a thesis entitled, Finite-element methods for fourth-order problems and smectic A liquid crystals.
 A key goal of

-The Mathematical Sciences Research Institute (MSRI) will cover the the travel and local expenses of 2-3 students from AARMS member universities to attend one of its Graduate Summer Schools (detailed description of Summer 2019 program).
-The rate for travel reimbursement
+The Simons Laufer Mathematical Sciences Institute (formerly MSRI) will cover the travel and local expenses of 2-3 students from AARMS member universities to attend one of its Graduate Summer Schools (see the Summer School flyer and the listing below for more details).
+The